codevalley/friday-api/docs/README.md

 ## Overview

-This project implements a clean architecture using FastAPI and GraphQL for a life logging system.
+This project implements a clean architecture using FastAPI for a life logging system.
 The application allows users to track various activities and moments in their life, with flexible data schemas and validation.

 ## Project Structure